Build America, Buy America (BABA)-Compliant Solar Manufactured Products

 How Can I Find BABA-Compliant Solar Products?

-The U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) is accepting attestations from manufacturers stating what BABA-compliant solar products the manufacturers have available.
+The U.S. Department of Energy (DOE) Integrated Energy Systems Office (IESO) is accepting attestations from manufacturers stating what BABA-compliant solar products the manufacturers have available.
 To date, the following have been submitted:

-Please note that the purpose of this webpage is to provide a public service to potential buyers and awarding agencies by collecting and hosting self-attestations from domestic solar manufacturers that they both manufacture and have available for sale BABA-compliant solar manufactured products.
+Please note that the purpose of this webpage is to provide a public service to potential buyers and awarding agencies by collecting and hosting self-attestations from domestic solar manufacturers that they both manufacture and have available BABA-compliant solar manufactured products for sale.
 The inclusion of a given manufacturer’s attestation should not be construed as an endorsement or implying the endorsement of any product, service, enterprise, or the like on behalf of the U.S. Department of Energy.
 Recipients of federal funding who need to demonstrate BABA compliance must do their own due diligence.

 How Can I Join the List of BABA-Compliant Solar Products?

 Download the attestation template.
 Please format your filename as ManufacturedProduct_YYYYMMDD_CompanyName.pdf.
 The list of completed attestations will be updated at least monthly.
 Incomplete attestations will not be posted.
 The U.S. Department of Energy reserves the right to remove any attestation found to be fraudulent, involving a company that is no longer operating, or at the direct request of the company which submitted the attestation.
-Please limit to one attestation per company per manufactured product type (solar panels, mounting products, or inverter products).
+Please limit to one attestation per company per manufactured product type (solar panels, mounting products, inverter products, or solar water heaters).